History Short Course

 After successful internal moderation, centres submit a list of candidates' names via the secure area of this website and certificates are then issued by ASDAN.
 The portfolios are not submitted for external moderation.
 ASDAN reserves the right to request samples of candidates' portfolios for quality assurance purposes.

 How does this Short Course fit into the UK qualifications framework?

-Credits from the Short Course can count as up to half the curriculum requirements of the Certificate of Personal Effectiveness (CoPE), which has GCSE equivalence at Levels 1 and 2, and is worth an AS Level at Level 3.
-It also provides the curriculum for the Award of Personal Effectiveness (AoPE) which carries league table points equivalent to half a GCSE.
+Credits from the Short Course can count as up to half the curriculum requirements of the Certificate of Personal Effectiveness (CoPE), which is comparable to a GCSE at Levels 1 and 2, and is worth an AS Level at Level 3.
+It also provides the curriculum for the Award of Personal Effectiveness (AoPE) which carries league table points comparable to half a GCSE.
 The Short Courses progression routes page has more information on how this works.

 The ASDAN Programmes introductory workshop provides an overview of these awards, as well as information about building a portfolio, moderation and progression.
 More details, including course dates and online booking, are available in the Training and Events section.

 Click on the images below to see sample pages from the History Student Book and Tutor Notes:

 The student book can be purchased from the Online Catalogue.
 Tutor notes, including guidance for every challenge in the student book, are available for registered ASDAN centres to download for free from the Secure Area.